-This photography accessories list saves you time researching which brand to buy because we only suggest top rated products and ones we would use ourselves.
+This photography accessories list saves you time researching which brand to buy.
+We only suggest top rated products and ones we would use ourselves.

-Here are the accessories photographers can’t live without when shooting or traveling (factoring in their discipline):
+Here are the accessories photographers can’t live without when shooting or traveling:

 Tripods are essential for all photographers to capture images using slow shutter speeds.
 For instance – low light, waterfall, night, astro, sunrise and sunset photography all require a tripod for best results.
 If we could only choose one accessory – this would be it.
-However, there are myriad tripods spanning the price to quality spectrum.
-Our tripod – the Vanguard Alta Pro 2 carbon with ball head – is epic.
+However, there are hundreds of tripods spanning the price to quality spectrum.
+Our tripod – the Vanguard Alta Pro 2 carbon with ball head – is fantastic.
 But it won’t be suited to everyone.
 Consider if your photographer needs a compact tripod for travel, or a beast like ours for serious terrain.
-Prices vary from 10-500 dollars – top spec tripods are more suited to top spec cameras.
+Prices vary from 10-500+ dollars – top spec tripods are more suited to top spec cameras.

 Joby’s GorrilaPod is the perfect gift for travelers or any photographer who shoots outdoors.
 Three legs can be wrapped around any object – such as a tree or pole – to support cameras where a standard tripod can’t do the job or get the required angle.
-At the moment we don’t have one of these but we will get one for tricky shooting scenarios.
+We bought one for tricky shooting scenarios and it’s come in handy more often than we imagined.
 The other obvious benefit is compact and lightweight means easier storage and portability.
 GorillaPod models vary by how much camera weight they can safely hold.

 UV filters and CPL filters are good to have but ND filters are essential, particularly for landscape photographers.
-An ND filter in simple terms blocks light from the camera sensor, which allows wide open apertures and / or slower shutter speeds to be used in broad daylight.
+An ND filter in simple terms blocks light from the camera sensor, which allows wide open apertures and / or slower shutter speeds to be used in bright conditions.
 Think of an ND filter as sunglasses for a camera.
-We use Freewell’s 2-5 stop variable ND filter and couldn’t be happier.
+We regularly use Freewell’s 2-5 stop variable ND filter to shoot waterfalls and couldn’t be happier.
 There are fixed ND filters but variable ND filters allow more flexibility for a minuscule loss in quality.
 Our advice is to buy filters based on the lens used by the photographer – ie. a US$ 2000 lens should have a high quality filter.

 Remote shutters allow the photographer to take an image without touching the camera.
 You can buy wired or wireless remote shutters.
 Wired would be fine for portraiture but a landscape photographer will need wireless so they can be in a photo!
 Choices include bluetooth, infrared and radio frequency.
 We have a Vello FreeWave radio frequency wireless remote shutter which works well over long distances – we’ve taken photos of ourselves from 150-200 ft away with this remote shutter.
 You can choose between Sony, Nikon and Canon models with the Vello FreeWave.
 This is arguably the most popular wireless remote shutter and it is good value.